National Organization of Russian Muslims: Criticism and accusations of extremism

 Critics argue that NORM uses Islam as a front for its political agenda.
 They claim the organization's core beliefs lean towards right-wing ideology, with some even accusing it of promoting fascist ideas, using the fascination with the relevant aesthetics and terminology of some of the leaders of the movement in the early days of their activities.
 NORM representatives have repeatedly denied these accusations.

 Meanwhile, some indigenous Muslim groups in Russia view NORM as a misguided sect, feeling its goals don't align with theirs.
 Observers note that this isolation might stem from ethnic Muslims' lack of acknowledgment of NORM's beliefs.
 However, attempts to establish a distinct "Russian Nation of Islam" have led some ethnic Muslims to see Russian Muslims as prioritizing nationality over religion.

 Another critique, from the conservative group Dar ul-Fikr, argues that Islam is incompatible with Western culture, of which the NORM leaders were prominent representatives.
 "They consciously employ the European discourse and preach a Western lifestyle."
-Things that Sheikh Abdalqadir as-Sufi considered legitimate within the Malikite madhhab, such as the permissibility of music and smoking, criticism of the niqab in Western countries, and criticism of the modern monetary system, were viewed unfavorably from the perspective of conservative Hanafi theology.
+Things that Sheikh Abdalqadir as-Sufi considered legitimate, such as the permissibility of music and smoking, criticism of the niqab in Western countries, and criticism of the modern monetary system, were viewed unfavorably from the perspective of conservative Hanafi theology.
 "In the eyes of Dar ul-Fikr, the image of an 'alim who wears an expensive suit and a Swiss watch, and who smokes cigars while listening to Wagner, is not compatible with the behaviour of a decent Muslim."